How to Create a Front End Media Library in WordPress

 You’ll learn how to create a table which lists any (or all) of the following information in the front end:

 - File name – with or without a link to download the file.

-- Image (if you are displaying images files) – with or without a link to download the file.
+- Title or Image (if you are displaying images files) – with optional link to download the file or open the attachment page.
 Any non-image files will just show the file name in this column.

 - Caption – this is a useful way to show a description or summary of each file.

 - Any additional categories, custom fields or taxonomies that you choose to add.
 You can use these to store information such as the file size, file type, add any extra descriptive text, and even add extra links, images, icons, or download buttons.